 This 7,000-pound bronze sculpture is one of the most photographed sculptures in New York City.

-It was created by the Italian sculptor Arturo Di Modica in 1989, who gifted it to New York City as a symbol of encouragement for a strong stock market year, known as a "Bull Market".
+It was created by the Italian sculptor Arturo Di Modica in 1989, who gifted it to New York City in an encouraging gesture for a strong stock market year, known as a "Bull Market".

 National Museum of the American Indian

-The four monumental sculptures on the building's front side symbolize international commerce with each of the four female figures representing a continent: Asia, America, Europe, and Africa.
+The four monumental sculptures on the building’s facade symbolize international commerce with each of the four female figures representing a continent: Asia, America, Europe, and Africa.

 Read more about the Museum of the American Indian.

-Continue south on Whitehall Street until you reach the Staten Island Ferry Terminal.
+Continue south on Whitehall Street (on the left side of the museum) until you reach the Staten Island Ferry Terminal.
+It's a 5 minute walk.

 Staten Island Ferry

-The ride there and back is about 50 minutes and doesn’t require a ticket and it's free.
-The ferry runs frequently during the week and slightly less often on weekends.
+The ride there and back is about 50 minutes and the ferry runs frequently during the week and slightly less often on weekends.

-From the ferry terminal, walk back up Whitehall St. until you reach Broadway (back by the Charging Bull).
+When you leave the ferry terminal in Manhattan, walk back up Whitehall St. until you reach Broadway (back by the Charging Bull).

 Walk north on Broadway against the traffic.
 At Rector St. (about 2 long blocks past the Charging Bull) turn left.